Puerto Rico Island Hopping

 The Reality: We did really enjoy the combination of history, tropics, and culture.

-Old San Juan Forts
+• Old San Juan walking tour from guidebook

 Days 3-5: Vieques